 Feel free to use the log sheet provided by the College as a template and develop your own table to summarize your completion of activities in the various continuing competency categories.

-If you are asked to submit your log sheet for audit purposes, provide appropriate detail of activities to permit the Quality Assurance Committee to evaluate whether the activities documents meet the requirements in each category and for activities you intend to carry forward in Category A (a sample completed log sheet is available on the website).
+If you are asked to submit your log sheet for audit purposes, provide sufficient appropriate detail regarding your activities to permit the Quality Assurance Committee to evaluate whether the activities documented meet the requirements in each category and for activities you intend to carry forward in Category A (a sample completed log sheet is available on the website).
 Activities exceeding requirements can be documented in a more general way (e.g. Category B. Self-study – Journal – Canadian Psychology, 10+ hours).

 The general principle that should guide registrants in selecting continuing competency activities is: “Can I articulate that I have acquired new knowledge relevant to improving my practice of psychology?”
 Program requirements are outlined on the website and all changes are distributed for comment and feedback to registrants prior to implementation.

-The five hours required explicitly on ethics can be obtained via direct participatory formal programs, self study, and/or structured interactive activities.
-A registrant could meet this requirement, for example, entirely through self-study, or by combining hours from a number of different activities.
-The five hours of ethics may be included in the hours logged in any of the other categories, and do not represent a requirements for an additional five hours of continuing competency activities.
+The hours required explicitly on ethics and Indigenous Cultural Safety can be obtained via direct participatory formal programs, self-study, and/or structured interactive activities.
+A registrant could meet these requirements, for example, entirely through self-study, or by combining hours from a number of different activities.
+The hours of ethics and Indigenous Cultural Safety may be included in the hours logged in any of the other categories, and do not represent a requirement beyond the 35 total hours of continuing competency activities.

-As per the Code of Conduct, registrants are responsible for reading all information that the College disseminations.
+As per the Code of Conduct, registrants are responsible for familiarizing themselves with all information that the College disseminates.
 Registrants can claim credit for keeping current via self-study activities, and by entering the College publications and information read in Category B (Self Study) of their log sheet.
 Depending on the content, such readings could also be claimed in Category D (Ethics).

-The Quality Assurance Committee is of the opinion that registrants who live in more isolated locations will benefit from availing themselves of opportunities to interact with other psychologists and mental health professionals.
+The Quality Assurance Committee is of the opinion that registrants who live in more isolated locations will benefit from availing themselves of opportunities to interact with other psychologists and health professionals.
+The contact need not be in person.
+For example, virtual contact by telephone or teleconference that meets the objectives of this category may qualify as a Category C activity.
 Only 12 of the 35 hours per year must involve interactive contact with others.
-There is no requirement that these in-person contact hours must be completed solely with other psychologists.
-Registrants may include activities with other licensed/regulated mental health professionals in this category.
-Also, there is no requirement that the contact be in person.
-For example, telephone contact that meets the objectives of this category may qualify as a Category C activity.
+Registrants may include activities with various other licensed/regulated mental health professionals (e.g., psychiatrists, social workers) or licensed/health professionals (e.g., physicians, nurses, physiotherapists, speech-language pathologists) as long as the interactions are practice enhancing.

 Colleagues do not have to be registrants of this College.
 They can be colleagues from other regulated health professions (e.g. social work, psychiatry or other areas of medicine, etc.).
 For registrants who have primarily academic involvements, continuing competency compliance criteria are reviewed on a case by case basis.
 Registrants should ensure they include sufficient information regarding the composition and activities of their group to enable the Quality Assurance Committee to evaluate their logged activities.
 For example, at a minimum a log sheet might include the date and duration of meetings, the topic(s), discussed, the number of participants, and the professions of the participants.